 - Review the Book of Lists, a directory of leading employers in major urban areas, available at the Thomas J. Long Business Library.

 Prepare for the interview

 - Plan open-ended questions to ask.

-- Contact the person by email or phone (see sample telephone script below).
+- Contact the person by email or phone, or through LinkedIn.

 - Mention how you got his or her name.